-Encryption requires a lot of computing power, so this setting is often changed to "unsafe" to achieve better performance.
+Encryption requires a lot of computing power, so this setting is often changed to insecure to achieve better performance.
 The impact on modern systems is lower because they implement AES encryption in hardware.
-The performance impact is particularly evident in fast networks where you can transfer 10 Gbps or more.
+The performance impact is particularly evident in fast networks, where you can transfer 10 Gbps or more.

-5.13.2 Migration Network
+5.14.2 Migration Network

 By default, Proxmox VE uses the network in which cluster communication takes place to send the migration traffic.
-This is not optimal because sensitive cluster traffic can be disrupted and this network may not have the best bandwidth available on the node.
+This is not optimal both because sensitive cluster traffic can be disrupted and this network may not have the best bandwidth available on the node.

-Setting the migration network parameter allows the use of a dedicated network for the entire migration traffic.
+Setting the migration network parameter allows the use of a dedicated network for all migration traffic.
 In addition to the memory, this also affects the storage traffic for offline migrations.

-The migration network is set as a network in the CIDR notation.
-This has the advantage that you do not have to set individual IP addresses for each node.
+The migration network is set as a network using CIDR notation.
+This has the advantage that you don't have to set individual IP addresses for each node.
 Proxmox VE can determine the real address on the destination node from the network specified in the CIDR form.
-To enable this, the network must be specified so that each node has one, but only one IP in the respective network.
+To enable this, the network must be specified so that each node has exactly one IP in the respective network.